-- present a danger to consumers;
+- present a danger to consumers

-- mislead consumers;
+- mislead consumers

-- differ from foods or food ingredients which they are intended to replace to such an extent that their normal consumption would be nutritionally disadvantageous for consumers.
+- differ from foods or food ingredients which they are intended to replace to such an extent that their normal consumption would be nutritionally disadvantageous for consumers

-Once a decision has been made it will be published in the Official Journal of the European Communities.
+Then, either an ‘additional assessment’ or ‘authorised decision’ will be required before a decision is made by the EC.
+A decision will be published in the Official Journal of the European Union.

 The EC Regulation also requires novel foods (and ingredients) derived from cloned animals to be labelled accordingly.
 That said, the Food Standards Agency says it is not necessary to label meat or milk obtained from the descendants of cloned cattle and pigs for public safety reasons.